Data Centers in Liverpool

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Liverpool, as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via dedicated private network links to the primary hub in Manchester.
+Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Liverpool, as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via private network extensions to the nearest major hub in Manchester, ensuring low-latency and secure access.

 Power Analysis